 Disable Drive Redirection and Clipboard Sharing

-Drive redirection and clipboard sharing to refer to the ability to access and share files between two machines.
+Drive redirection and clipboard sharing are features that allow you to access local drives and copy and paste data between the remote and local computers.
 This feature is convenient but can be a security risk if an attacker has access to your system.
 Say, for instance, an attacker has access to your computer, and you have drive redirection enabled.
 They could then potentially download sensitive files from your system.
 Disable drive redirection and clipboard sharing for any Remote Desktop connections to prevent this.

 To configure this open Group policy editor using gpedit.msc and navigate Local Group Policy Editor navigate to Computer Configuration > Administrative Templates > Windows Components > Remote Desktop Services > Remote Desktop Session Host > Device and Resource Redirection.